Block Inc. (SQ) Just Got Our Attention

 SQ’s Market Performance

-SQ stocks went down by -6.38% for the week, with a monthly jump of 2.57% and a quarterly performance of -4.26%, while its annual performance rate touched -72.11%.
-The volatility ratio for the week stands at 4.86% while the volatility levels for the past 30 days are set at 5.94% for Block Inc. The simple moving average for the period of the last 20 days is -8.21% for SQ stocks with a simple moving average of -36.30% for the last 200 days.
+SQ stocks went down by -7.20% for the week, with a monthly drop of -10.93% and a quarterly performance of -25.15%, while its annual performance rate touched -74.72%.
+The volatility ratio for the week stands at 5.02% while the volatility levels for the past 30 days are set at 5.98% for Block Inc. The simple moving average for the period of the last 20 days is -16.30% for SQ stocks with a simple moving average of -41.36% for the last 200 days.

 Analysts’ Opinion of SQ